 Use The Right Lube

 There are exceptions to these rules.
 Taking into account the actual composition of various toys and lubes you’ll find that some silicone lubes are fine with some silicone toys, and some oil-based lubes aren’t all that harmful.
-Broadly speaking though, if you want to play it safe, stick to the rules above and get some water-based lube.
+Broadly speaking though, if you want to play it safe, stick to the above and get some water-based lube.
 It’s basically the universal blood type of personal sexy slipperiness.

 Cleaning Your Toys

-My favoured method of cleaning non-porous toys is with bleach.
-Either mix up a 10% bleach solution and use it to rinse your toy.
-A quick scrub with a clean sponge should be enough in most cases, but if your toy has a lot of cracks and crevices then you may wish to get hold of a toothbrush (unused, obviously… ugh) to get in there and clean.
+My favourite method for cleaning non-porous toys is with bleach.
+Mix up a ten percent bleach solution (in a well ventilated space, please) and use it to rinse your toy.
+A quick scrub with a clean sponge should be enough in most cases, but if your toy has a lot of cracks and crevices then you may wish to get hold of a toothbrush (just borrow your housemate’s) to get in there and clean.

 Boiling is also an option, although this only really works with completely waterproof and very durable toys – I’d personally only use it on stainless steel items.
 Get a clean pan of clean water, set it boiling and submerge the toy in it for about ten minutes.
 When it’s done you’ll have one delicious, sterile, but very hot sex toy.
-Pro tip: line the pan with a clean cloth to stop the toy knocking itself against the sides.
+Pro tip: line the pan with a clean cloth to stop the toy knocking against the sides.

 Steel And Glass Toys

-Wooden insertables are relatively rare, but are gaining in popularity as time goes on.
+Wooden insertables are relatively rare, but are gaining in popularity as time goes on (*cough* hipsters *cough*).
 The quality varies enormously.
 Some are coated with a lacquer that is resilient enough to withstand years of washing and use.
 Some are merely coated in a light layer of wax that will wear away with time.

 Keep Things Dry

-After washing, let your toys dry thoroughly before putting them away.
-This ensures that you don’t shut them in a drawer and incubate them in conditions that will allow mould to grow.
-Before putting my toys to bed, I pat them dry with a paper towel and then let them dry completely on a windowsill until there are absolutely no traces of moisture.
+Before putting my toys away, I pat them dry with a paper towel and then let them dry completely on a windowsill until there are absolutely no traces of moisture.
+Then I read them a nice bedtime story and tuck them away with a night light on so they don’t get scared.

-Many toys can be quite comfortably chucked into the same box and left.
-Some, however, have a tendency to react due to the softening agents used in their manufacture.
-This is something you mostly have to watch out for with jelly and other soft toys.
-Store these items either touching or in the same drawer and you may come back later to find that they have “melted” into an amorphous mass.
-Not so sexy.
-Resolve this problem by storing them in separate boxes, drawers or individual silk bags (although, if you’re on a budget, socks work just as well).
+Many toys can be quite comfortably chucked in the same box and left.
+Some, however, have a tendency to react with one another due to the softening agents used in their manufacture.
+Jelly and soft toys are the worst culprits.
+Store these items either touching or in the same drawer and you may come back later to find that they’ve morphed into an ugly postmodern dildo sculpture.